MattCCC/fetchff/README.md

 ### How It Works

 1. **Request and Cache Check**:
    When a request is made, the cache is first checked for an existing entry.
 If a valid cache entry is found and is still "fresh" (based on `cacheTime`), the cached response is returned immediately.
+Note that when the native `fetch()` setting called `cache` is set to `reload` the request will automatically skip the internal cache.

 2. **Cache Key**:
    A cache key uniquely identifies each request.
 By default, the key is generated based on the URL and other relevant request options.
 Custom keys can be provided using the `cacheKey` function.